vuzonp/uxon/README.md

 - Light.

 ## Compatibility
-Uxôn has developed to work with all browsers that support SVG.
+Uxôn has developed to work with all modern browsers that support SVG.

 - Chrome / Chromium
 - Edge